sandipchitale/ngprobe/README.md

 # ngprobe

-Chrome Devetools Elements sidebar to displays Angular Component or AngularJS Scope for selected element i.e. $0.
+Chrome Devetools Elements sidebar to displays Angular Component and AngularJS Scope for selected element i.e. $0.

 ## How it works